Home » Recipes » High Protein Carrot Cake Chia Pudding

 Classic carrot cake flavors transformed into a healthy breakfast treat >> Carrot Cake Chia Pudding!

-It makes for a delicious and nutritious breakfast with very minimal efforts because I know when it comes to making a healthy breakfast, there are definitely a few areas where we all get stuck:
+It makes for a delicious breakfast with very minimal efforts because I know when it comes to making breakfast, there are definitely a few areas where we all get stuck:

 1. you have no time